knightedcodemonkey/css/README.md

 ### Custom resolver (enhanced-resolve example)

-If your project uses aliases or nonstandard resolution, plug in a custom resolver.
+The built-in walker already leans on [`oxc-resolver`](https://github.com/oxc-project/oxc-resolver), so tsconfig `paths`, package `exports` conditions, and common extension aliases work out of the box.
+If you still need to mirror bespoke behavior (virtual modules, framework-specific loaders, etc.), plug in a custom resolver.
 Here’s how to use [`enhanced-resolve`](https://github.com/webpack/enhanced-resolve):

 ```ts
 import { ResolverFactory } from 'enhanced-resolve'